-- (1) This section applies in a criminal proceeding if a person who made a previous representation is not available to give evidence about an asserted fact. - (2) The hearsay rule does not apply to evidence of a previous representation that is given by a person who saw, heard or otherwise perceived the representation being made, if the representation- - (a) was made under a duty to make that representation or to make representations of that kind; or - (b) was made when or shortly after the asserted fact happened and in circumstances that make it unlikely that the representation is a fabrication; or - (c) was made in circumstances that make it highly probable that the representation is reliable; or - (d) was- - (i) against the interests of the person who made it at the time it was made; and - (ii) made in circumstances that make it likely that the representation is reliable. - Note Section 67 imposes notice requirements relating to this subsection. - (3) The hearsay rule does not apply to evidence of a previous representation made in the course of giving evidence in an Australian or overseas proceeding if, in the proceeding, the defendant in the proceeding to which this section is being applied- - (a) cross-examined the person who made the representation about it; or - (b) had a reasonable opportunity to cross-examine the person who made the representation about it. - Note Section 67 imposes notice requirements relating to this subsection.
+- (1) This section applies in a criminal proceeding if a person who made a previous representation is not available to give evidence about an asserted fact. - (2) The hearsay rule does not apply to evidence of a previous representation that is given by a person who saw, heard or otherwise perceived the representation being made, if the representation- - (a) was made under a duty to make that representation or to make representations of that kind; or - (b) was made when or shortly after the asserted fact happened and in circumstances that make it unlikely that the representation is a fabrication; or - (c) was made in circumstances that make it highly probable that the representation is reliable; or - (d) was-

+- (i) against the interests of the person who made it at the time it was made; and - (ii) made in circumstances that make it likely that the representation is reliable.

+Section 67 imposes notice requirements relating to this subsection.
+Note

+- (3) The hearsay rule does not apply to evidence of a previous representation made in the course of giving evidence in an Australian or overseas proceeding if, in the proceeding, the defendant in the proceeding to which this section is being applied- - (a) cross-examined the person who made the representation about it; or - (b) had a reasonable opportunity to cross-examine the person who made the representation about it.

-Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au cannot be used against a defendant who did not cross-examine, and did not have a reasonable opportunity to cross-examine, the person about the representation.
+Section 67 imposes notice requirements relating to this subsection.
+Note cannot be used against a defendant who did not cross-examine, and did not have a reasonable opportunity to cross-examine, the person about the representation.